-A very local and rare species recorded only once in 1862.
+A very local and rare species recorded only once in Belgium in 1862 (BR).
 Probably extinct.

 The forewings are ochreous-grey with a broad costal line.
 The other lines are very thin and closely covered with black dots.